ambuc/ambuc.github.io/_posts/2017-06-25-puzzle-pong-ii.md

 like `valuesFrom [2,3,4]` at least twice: once as part of `[1,2,3,4]`, and once as a part of `[2,3,4,5]`.
 This can be an expensive cost to pay.

 So let's generate a big `Map`.
-(NB: `Map` is Haskell's version of a key/value pairing, what would be a dict in Python.)
+On that note, `Map` is Haskell's version of a key/value pairing, what would be a dict in Python.
 Here's what it will contain:

   - the keys in this map should be consecutive sequences like `[1], [1,2], [2,3,4], [4,5]`, etc., and
-  - the values should be sets of values (`S.Set Val`) which can be created from combining those numbers in the key.
+  - the values should be sets of values `S.Set Val` which can be created from combining those numbers in the key.

 To generate this recursively from the bottom up, we can first generate a map of all keys of length 1, and then use it to quickly generate a map of all keys of length 2, and so on and so on and so on.

+Let's do it.

 ## `valuesFrom` in Practice